ruch1ks/Pictures-and-Pixels/README.md

 An application built using Java and Java Swing that allows users to modify a pre-loaded image in different ways similar to MS Paint.

 # Motivation
-This was an extra credit project for my Foundations of Programming course.
+This was the final project for my Foundations of Programming course.

 # Features
 Users can choose between a Pixel Inspector, Paintbrush, and a Blur Tool.